kardwen/partout/README.md

 ## Introduction

-A desktop app for [pass](https://www.passwordstore.org/), work in progress
+🧊 Iced desktop app for [pass](https://www.passwordstore.org/), work in progress

 I have also written a TUI for pass that is available in the [AUR](https://aur.archlinux.org/packages/passepartui) and in [nixpkgs](https://github.com/NixOS/nixpkgs):